FOCUS on 5: living heart healthy

 Be Active

-Routine physical activity and reduction in sedentary lifestyle can lower heart disease risk factors.
+Routine physical activity and a reduction in sedentary lifestyle can lower heart disease risk factors.
 Even 10 minutes at a time of aerobic exercise can be effective.
-Find something that you enjoy or can do with a family member, friend, or coworker.
+Find something you enjoy or can do with a family member, friend, or coworker.

 Quit Tobacco or Nicotine

 There is no safe tobacco or nicotine use.
-If you smoke, chew or vape, quit.
+If you smoke, chew, or vape, quit.
 Smoking can worsen heart disease risk factors and raise your risk of heart attack.
 Check with your health insurance plan or employer for resources to help you quit.

 Aim for a Healthy Weight